icgc-argo/argo-docs/docs/release-notes/data-releases.md

 - PTC-SA: 30 donors with aligned WGS reads, and 29 donors with variant calls.
 - LUCA-KR: 142 donors with aligned WXS reads, and 140 donors with variant calls.

-In addition to these genomic files, the first release of pipeline Quality Control metrics is included.
-For a breakdown of the provided QC metrics being released, please review the [qc metrics file type documentation](https://docs.icgc-argo.org/docs/data/qc-metrics).
-For an explanation of qc metrics as they are generated through the pipeline, please review the [pipeline documentation](https://docs.icgc-argo.org/docs/analysis-workflows/dna-pipeline)
+In addition to these genomic files, the first release of pipeline Quality Control metrics is also included.
+For a breakdown of the provided QC metrics, please review the [qc metrics file type](/docs/data/qc-metrics) documentation.
+For an explanation of qc metrics as they are generated through the pipeline, please review the [DNA-Seq Analysis Pipeline](/docs/analysis-workflows/dna-pipeline) documentation.

 ### Bug Fixes

-- Two donors had alignment and variant data removed from release due to an issue in file naming in the analysis workflow.
+- Two OCCAMS-GB donors had alignment and variant data removed from release due to an issue in file naming in the analysis workflow.
 The data is being reprocessed and will be re-released in the next release.

 ### Known Issues